 Any stockholder director nomination or proposal of other business intended to be presented for consideration at the 2024 annual meeting, but not intended to be considered for inclusion in our proxy statement and form of proxy relating to such meeting (i.e. not pursuant to Rule 14a-8 of the Exchange Act), must be received by us at the address stated above between January 25, 2024 and February 24, 2024.
-However, if our 2024 annual meeting occurs more than 30 days before or more than 30 days after May 23, 2024, we must receive nominations or proposals (i) not later than the close of business on the later of the 90th day prior to the date of the 2024 annual meeting or the 10th day following the day on which public announcement is made of the date of the 2024 annual meeting, and (ii) not earlier than the 120th day prior to the 2024 annual meeting.
+However, if our 2024 annual meeting occurs more than 30 days before or more than 30 days after May 23, 2024, we must receive nominations or proposals (i) not later than the close of business on the later of the 90th day prior to the date of the 2024 annual meeting, and (ii) not earlier than the 120th day prior to the 2024 annual meeting.